RosieSB/Analysis-Problems/analysis_problems/HW-feedback.md

 Here is some general feedback comments about each piece of homework for MAS2004/9.
 Individual feedback can be viewed on Crowdmark --- let me know if you have any difficulty finding it.

 Responding to individual feedback is the fastest way to improve as a mathematician.
-Hopefully your feedback will feel useful and make sense to you, but if it ever doesn't, please get in touch and I am more than happy to look at with you.
+Hopefully your feedback will feel useful and make sense to you, but if it ever doesn't, please get in touch and I am more than happy to look at it with you.

 ## Feedback for Homework 1